chace-carey/GroCalc/USERSTORIES.md

 - A person is able to divide up cost equally with names above each division

 ## User Story #7
-As a user I want to add items into a list in order to display what will be purchased and what costs need to be divided.
+As a user I want to add items into a list in order to display what was purchased and what costs need to be divided.
 No later then October 30, 2023.

 ## Acceptence Criteria
 - A person is able to add items which will be displayed on screen